veselink1/js-intro/INTRODUCTION.md

 ## JSON

 JSON is an acronym for JavaScript Object Notation.
-It a format specification for describing scalar or compound values.
+It a format specification for describing single or compound values.
 The JSON syntax is a subset of the JavaScript syntax for literal values.
 JSON is usually used as a means of communication between different applications or computers.

 Over the time, JSON has replaced XML as the de facto standard for client <-> server communication due to the increasing popularity of JavaScript for building ever more complex applications and the built-in support for the syntax.

-Open [OpenWeatherMap API](https://openweathermap.org/current) to see how JSON is used as an exchange format to send back information about the weather.

 The following example constitute valid JSON.
 ```json